Breast Reconstruction Surgery in Princeton, NJ

 Before patients elect to have breast reconstruction surgery, they should speak with their health practitioner to understand the risks of scars and adjustments in form or contour in the body.
 A medical professional can work with patients to educate them on the benefits and risks of breast reconstructive surgery so the patient can determine what is right for them.

 Most women can return to normal activity within 6-8 weeks.
-Using flapless implants can reduce recovery time.
+Using implants for reconstruction can reduce recovery time.
 Certain types of reconstructive surgery do not restore the normal sensation of the chest, but other types may return some sensation over time.
 It may take up to 8 weeks for the bruise or swelling to subside.
 It can take as long as two years for tissues to fully heal and scars to begin to fade.

 As a general rule, patients should not engage in strenuous exercise, or have sexual activity for 4-6 weeks after reconstruction.
 They should speak to a healthcare professional for specific guidance on lifestyle adjustments and help find suitable garments (such as specific bras).